Drug Policy

 India’s Role in Generic Medicines

-India is the world’s largest producer of generic drugs, home to many licensed and internationally recognized pharmaceutical companies such as:
+India is the world’s largest producer of generic drugs, home to licensed and internationally recognized pharmaceutical companies such as:

 • Cipla